Venice area city and county news briefs

 Island construction alert, Dec.
 16-19

-Work is scheduled next week on the reclaimed water main project in the South Nokomis Avenue/Fiesole Street area.
+Work continues on the reclaimed water main project in the South Nokomis Avenue/Fiesole Street area.

 Thursday, Dec.
 19: There will be equipment in the right of way at the southeast corner of South Nokomis Avenue and The Corso.
 The contractor will be performing flushing and pressure testing on the new reclaimed water main from 8 a.m. to 4 p.m.